ultimateboy/environment/README.txt

 developer's module, providing the ability to perform site operations as part of a state machine transition.

+Environment module now support now supports multiple environments per site.
+The "default" workflow environment is the same as previous module behavior, and includes the sample environment states of "development" and "production".
+Creating new workflows is a developer task, much as creating new environment states.

 USING DRUSH

 Environment provides two drush commands, 'environment' and